 This is not your average coastal home.

-With a classic mid-century feeling, embracing the ambiance of this home and accentuating its view of the outdoors is a true testament to doing something special that goes against the grain of expectations.
+With a classic mid-century modern home design, embracing the ambiance of this home and accentuating its view of the outdoors is a true testament to doing something special.
+This design goes against the grain of expectations.

 The primary bath got the wheels turning